generate_before_header

 • On Nov.
 7, 2020, Johnson called Trump and urged him to keep making baseless claims of election fraud, tweeting that he said: “Stay strong and keep fighting, sir!
 The nation is depending upon your resolve.
 We must exhaust every available legal remedy to restore Americans’ trust in the fairness of our election system.”

 • On Dec.
-10, 2020, Johnson signed an amicus brief in a lawsuit filed by the state of Texas urging the U.S. Supreme Court to overturn the results of the presidential election in four swing states: Georgia, Michigan, Pennsylvania, and Wisconsin.
+10, 2020, Johnson drafted and pushed an amicus brief in support of a lawsuit filed by the state of Texas urging the U.S. Supreme Court to overturn the results of the presidential election in four swing states: Georgia, Michigan, Pennsylvania, and Wisconsin.
+He wrote the brief and was its lead booster in the House, convincing more than 60% of House Republicans to sign it.

-• Just prior to voting against certifying Biden’s Electoral College win, Johnson posted a statement signed by 37 GOP House members saying, in part, that “since we are convinced the election laws in certain states were changed in an unconstitutional manner, the slates of electors produced under those modified laws are thus unconstitutional, not “regularly given” or “lawfully certified” as required by the Electoral Count Act of 1887….”
+• Just prior to voting against certifying Biden’s Electoral College win, Johnson released a statement signed by 37 GOP House members saying, in part, that “since we are convinced the election laws in certain states were changed in an unconstitutional manner, the slates of electors produced under those modified laws are thus unconstitutional, not ‘regularly given’ or ‘lawfully certified’ as required by the Electoral Count Act of 1887….”

 Organization NameTotalPACsIndividuals